laravel-notification-channels/aws-sns/README.md

 });
 ```

-## Laravel Vapor
+### Lack of Permissions on AWS
-By default [Laravel Vapor](https://vapor.laravel.com/) creates a role `laravel-vapor-role` in AWS which does not have permission to send SMS via SNS.
-This results in SMS being sent successfully in local but will not be sent on a Vapor environment.
-Note that no exception will be thrown as described above.
+By default [Laravel Vapor](https://vapor.laravel.com/) creates the role `laravel-vapor-role` in AWS, which does not have permissions to send SMS via SNS.
+This results in SMS being sent successfully in local environments but will not be sent on a Vapor environment.
+Your messages might also not be sent if you are using an ID/Secret pair for a particular IAM user that can't interact with SNS.

-In the AWS console, navigate to Identity and Access Management (IAM) and click on roles.
-Select `laravel-vapor-role` then add the `AmazonSNSFullAccess` policy to enable sending in Vapor.
+In either case, you need to make sure the credentials you are using (either your role or user) are allowed to interact with the AWS services your application needs.
+On IAM (Identity and Access Management), you may attach the AWS Managed policy `AmazonSNSFullAccess` or a more granular custom policy to the role/user your application is using.

 ## Changelog